urjc-docencia-robotica-movil/blog-robotica-movil-24-25-marcosuse/README.md

 ### Modules

 #### Forward
-The "Forward" module is responsible for moving straight ahead.
+The "Forward" module is responsible for moving straight ahead and if it takes too much time it rotates while is going forward.
 This module can transition to the states: `Disturn`, `Back`, or `Spiral`.

 #### Back
 This module makes the robot move backward for a random amount of time, and it can transition to the states: `Turn`, `Starturn`, or `Disturn`.